2026 Kentucky elections: Kentucky Supreme Court

 The Kentucky Supreme Court consists of 7 justices elected in non-partisan elections to staggered eight-year terms.
 District 3, held by incumbent justice Debra H. Lambert, is the only district up for election in 2026.

 Kentucky Court of Appeals

-A special election will be held in the 5th district of the Kentucky Court of Appeals to fill the vacancy caused by the election of judge Pamela R. Goodwine to the supreme court in 2024.
+Two special elections will be held for seats on the Kentucky Court of Appeals caused by the election of 5th district judge Pamela R. Goodwine to the supreme court in 2024, and the resignation of 3rd district judge James Lambert in 2026.

 Other judicial elections

 All judges of the Kentucky District Courts will be elected in non-partisan elections to four-year terms.

 Local offices

 County officers

 All county officials will be elected in partisan elections to four-year terms.
 The offices include the County Judge/Executive, the Fiscal Court (Magistrates and/or Commissioners), County Clerk, County Attorney, Jailer, Coroner, Surveyor, Property Value Administrator, Constables, and Sheriff.

 Mayors

 Mayors in Kentucky are elected to four-year terms, with cities holding their elections in either presidential or midterm years.
 Cities with elections in 2026 include those in Louisville and in Lexington.